hrgdavor/jscadui/initial.thoughts.md

 - to every transform
 - to every call of builder method

+allow debug output a polygon under construction
+ - must be  made by appending
+ - only parts added up-to that point are shown
+ - remember length at the time of debug output so single poly can be reused, but viewed how it looks at that point in time

 Interpreter based on AST would probably be the best option, and could allow partial changes and apply the result of them immediately without running all of the code.
 A simple approach could be made that requires little code on interpreter side, but has limitations in the code side ... still could be very useful.

 ## Optimization 1: avoid/reduce using expensive operation in the library